zacksteel/SteelWeb/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Ecology"
-  institution = "Univesity of California, Davis" year = "completion expected 2018"
+  institution = "University of California, Davis" year = "completion expected 2018"

 [[education.courses]]
   course = "MSc in Ecology"
-  institution = "Univerisity of California, Davis" year = 2011
+  institution = "University of California, Davis" year = 2011

 [[education.courses]]